cognitedata/cognite-sdk-js/CONTRIBUTING.md

 We use semantic versioning, with versions `MAJOR.MINOR.PATCH`.

- - For fixes, start the commit with `fix:`.
+ - For fixes, start the commit with `fix: `.
 This will bump PATCH.
- - For features, start the commit with `feat:`.
+ - For features, start the commit with `feat: `.
 This will bump MINOR.
- - For changes that break backwards compatability, add a footer to the commit description.
+ - For changes that break backwards compatability, add a `!` before the colon: `feat!: `.

+   Alternativly you may specify a footer (or both).
    The footer must come after a blank line, and start with `BREAKING CHANGE:` (colon mandatory), followed by a description of what breaks.
  - For extra details in the changelog, you can specify a scope, e.g. `feat(assets):`.